SamiyaFazal/Learning-frontend-from-scratch/README.md

 # 📘 Learning Frontend From Scratch

-Learning frontend development from scratch through hands-on practice with HTML, CSS, and Bootstrap.
+Learning frontend development from scratch through hands-on practice with HTML, CSS, JS and Bootstrap.

 ---